FloSch62/muxus/docs/guide/workspaces.md

 - **Local shells start fresh.** A new PTY, in the same pane, in the same position.
 - **Remote sessions reconnect.** SSH, Telnet and serial tabs are dialled again with their titles and colours; hosts that authenticate interactively prompt as usual.
-Restoring a layout never resumes a remote process — pair it with tmux or screen for that.
+Restoring a layout never resumes a remote process.
+Use tmux or screen for that.
 - **Terminal history comes back.** Each tab replays its recent output (about the last thousand lines, saved locally every few seconds while you work) above a dim divider;
   the new session continues below it.
 Reconnects keep the buffer the same way.